◊What have we achieved?

 To make the #SDGs (Sustainable Development Goals) a reality, it is essential that we adopt creative approaches to solving world problems. #UNESCO #MGIEP has developed a graphic novel to reach young people, who, are the torch bearers for this change.

-To sow the ideas of peace, sustainability and global citizenship, it is important that we speak to young people in ways they find interesting.
+To sow the ideas of peace, sustainability and global citizenship, it is important that we speak to young people in ways they find it interesting.
 The displays here are the result of this idea. #UNESCO #MGIEP engaged two creative minds, Kavita Singh and Santosh Kale who sat with the team comprising of academicians, scientists, educators and freethinkers and have created this fictional narrative.

 Courtesy: ©Mohammed Sajid